-Investing elsewhere with Revolutions’s Clara Sieg – TechCrunch
+Investing elsewhere with Revolution’s Clara Sieg – TechCrunch

 I was in the studio alone this week with the wonderful Clara Sieg of Revolution, an early-stage venture capital fund that invests in disruptive startups from underrepresented geographies.
 As you might have guessed, we talked about the rising trend of investors backing companies from “second-tier” markets like Austin, Atlanta, Denver, Philadelphia, Seattle, etc.

 Clara herself hails from Pittsburgh, an up and coming market for technology startups and venture capital investments.
-We discuss how that has influenced her career in VC and how she landed at Revolution (she’s been there for nearly a decade!) in the first place.
+We discussed how that has influenced her career in VC and how she landed at Revolution (she’s been there for nearly a decade!) in the first place.

 In this special episode, Clara also teaches me how cities become tech hubs.
 It’s a special kind of recipe.
 A city must have a great university, or a few, nearby to provide a constant flow of talent.
 They need some big corporations around for the same reason.
 They need a healthy community of angel investors ready and willing to get things going.
 And… well, listen to the episode to learn the rest.